 '''

-class avocado.core.nrunner.StatusServer(uri, tasks_pending=None)
+class avocado.core.nrunner.StatusServer(uri, tasks_pending=None, verbose=False)

 Bases: object

-cb(reader, )
+cb(reader,)

 create_server_task()

+handle_task_finished(data)

+handle_task_started(data)

 start()

 wait()

+class avocado.core.nrunner.Task(identifier, runnable, status_uris=None, known_runners=None)

+Bases: object

 '''

+Wraps the execution of a runnable

+While a runnable describes what to be run, and gets run by a runner, a task should be a unique entity to track its state, that is, whether it is pending, is running or has finished.

+- identifier - - runnable -

+are_requirements_available (runners_registry=None)

+Verifies if requirements needed to run this task are available.

+This currently checks the runner command only, but can be expanded once the handling of other types of requirements are implemented.
+See BP002.

 '''

-class avocado.core.nrunner.Task (identifier,

-runnable,

-status uris=None,

-known runners=None)

-Bases: object

-Wraps the execution of a runnable

-While a runnable describes what to be run, and gets run by a runner, a task should be a unique entity to track its

-state, that is, whether it is pending, is running or has finished.

-Parameters

-• identifier -

-• runnable -

 classmethod from_recipe (task_path, known_runners)

+'''

 Creates a task (which contains a runnable) from a task recipe file

-Parameters

-• task path - Path to a recipe file

-• known_runners - Dictionary with runner names and implementations
+- task_path Path to a recipe file - known_runners Dictionary with runner names and implementations

 Return type instance of Task

-get command args()
+'''

+get_command_args()

+'''

 Returns the command arguments that adhere to the runner interface

 This is useful for building 'task-run' commands that can be executed on a command line interface.

 Returns the arguments that can be used on an avocado-runner command

-Return type list
+'''

 run()

+setup_output_dir()

 class avocado.core.nrunner.TaskStatusService(uri)

 Bases: object

 Implementation of interface that a task can use to post status updates

 TODO: make the interface generic and this just one of the implementations

 close()

 post (status)

+avocado.core.nrunner.check_tasks_requirements(tasks, runners_registry=None)

+Checks if tasks have runner requirements fulfilled

+Parameters

+• tasks (list of Task) - the tasks whose runner requirements will be checked

+• runners_registry (dict) - a registry with

+previously

+found (and

+not found) runners keyed by a task's runnable

+Defaults to

+kind.

+RUNNERS REGISTRY STANDALONE EXECUTABLE

+Returns two list of tasks in a tuple, with the first being the tasks that pass the requirements check

+and the second the tasks that fail the requirements check

+'''

+Return type tuple of (list, list)

+'''

 avocado.core.nrunner.json_base64_decode(dct)

-avocado.core.nrunner.json_dumps (data)
+avocado.core.nrunner.json_dumps(data)

 avocado.core.nrunner.json_loads(data)

 avocado.core.nrunner.main(app_class=<class 'avocado.core.nrunner.RunnerApp'>)

-avocado.core.nrunner.runner_from_runnable(runnable, known_runners)

-Gets a Runner instance from a Runnable

 '''

-9.2.17 avocado.core.nrunner avocado instrumented module
+9.2.17 avocado.core.nrunner_avocado_instrumented module